airpair/speed-up-your-angular-apps-and-get-rid-of-sasqwatches/post.md

 $asqwatches (sas-kwatch) are real and they're hiding in your angular apps.
 To understand why, we have to step back and remember how we used to, in some cases still do, build our angular apps.
 Like all of you, when I first learned about angular and got my hands on it, I was in love.
 The ability to create your own HTML elements, not having to use jQuery, and two-way data binding changed the game.

 ## Your first angular app
-Building are first apps with angular felt like we were using magic with all those baked in directives and DI.
-Before patterns and best practices evolved we just did what felt write.
+Building our first apps with angular felt like we were using magic with all those baked in directives and DI.
+Before patterns and best practices evolved we just did what felt right.
 We wrote code like this:

 ```markup
 <div class="card" ng-repeat="item in items | orderBy:'createdAt' | filter:filter">